 Risk management processes will help to call these out and when you can identify them you can act appropriately to avoid them having any negative impact on your team (and, where possible, capitalizing on the positive).
 First, though, you have to know what you are looking for.

-Here are 3 ways that your team members could be inadvertently adding more risk to your projects and programs.
+Here are 3 ways that your staff add risk to your projects and programs.

 1. Risk to Project Scheduling

 Great schedules rely on great estimates.
 As soon as your estimates start to go a bit wonky, your schedule stops being a reflection of what you can realistically achieve and starts being a made-up timeline of what will never get delivered.

 Great estimates need time.
 Unfortunately, many businesses don’t allow enough time for project initiation and the early steps of the project management life cycle where estimating is completed.
 As a result, estimates aren’t as good as they could be.
 Some common issues with poor estimating include:

 - Teams being asked to estimate in a rush

 - Teams not having access to historical data to see how long similar tasks took in the past

 - Teams not having the software or tools to allow them to do simulations or calculations for their estimates and instead relying on gut feel and professional judgment.